dnordstrom/mrnordstrom.com/_posts/2007-01-09-bodybuilding-for-life.markdown

 The sport of fitness, bodybuilding or whatever you want to call it is not just about growing big.
 Sure, on the surface it is.
 But underneath the surface lies a great journey where you search for answers about who you really are.
 A journey where you evolve and learn.

 You see, bodybuilding and fitness has changed my life in so many ways.
 In the beginning there was the obvious health benefits of working out.
 Not just my physical health, but also my mental health began to spike.
 My mind suddenly became a lot clearer.
 It was as if I had been walking around with a clouded mind all my life, and suddenly everything was crystal clear.
-Of course everything wasn????????t crystal clear, but that????????s how it felt.
+Of course everything wasn&rsquo;t crystal clear, but that&rsquo;s how it felt.

 After some months of working out five days a week, I began to see the sport though a different perspective.
 I began to love each training session.
 Working out suddenly became the greatest thing in the world for me, and not just because I saw physical results but because I began to think differently.